'Every time I think of rugby, I think of her'

 Last updated on .From the section Welsh Rugby

-"Every time I think of rugby, I think of her" - the emotional words of Wales debutant Lowri Norkett.
+"Every time I think of rugby, I think of her."
+Those were the emotional words of Lowri Norkett after she emulated her sister Elli by playing for Wales against USA Falcons on Saturday.

-Against USA Falcons on Saturday, 12 March Lowri proudly wore the same shirt as younger sister Elli, one of rugby's brightest young stars before her life was tragically cut short in a road crash five years ago.
+Lowri pulled on the same shirt as her younger sister Elli had before her life was tragically cut short in a car crash five years ago.

 Elli had been the youngest player to feature in the 2014 Rugby World Cup and won four senior caps.

-Lowri, an international netballer at the time, picked up the oval ball at Elli's memorial match and soon found the same love and passion for the game.
+Lowri, an international netballer at the time, picked up the oval ball at Elli's memorial match and soon discovered the same love and passion for the game.

 The talent was also there as she has not only represented Pontyclun Falcons and Ospreys, but won a cap for Wales' rugby league side earlier this year.

-But Lowri admits representing Wales in union was always the dream.
+But Lowri admits representing Wales in union was always her dream.

 That dream became a reality when she ran onto the pitch at Parc y Scarlets in Wales women's Six Nations warm-up game against an American side comprising mainly players who play in England's Premier 15s.